JMcInerneyLab/groot/readme.md

           \
 ```

-THIS IS THE CODE REPOSITORY.
-FULL GROOT DOCUMENTATION CAN BE FOUND AT http://rusilowicz.com/software/groot/index.html. [](NO_WEB)
+⚠️ THIS IS THE CODE REPOSITORY ⚠️ | FULL INFORMATION CAN BE FOUND AT http://software.rusilowicz.com/groot [](NO_WEB)

 Help
 ----